bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 % ./slr -e ~/DEMs/southport.asc -o southport-flooded.asc -r 3  -i 1
 ```

+Note: If you want to look into _getopt()_, this is something you'll add at the end, once the main functionality of the program works.

-### Computing the SLR flooding
+## Computing the SLR flooding

-For simplicity, let's assume that we want to compute flooding up to
+For these examples we will assume that we want to compute flooding up to slr=3 in increments of 1.

-slr=3 in increments of 1.
-In class you came up with two approaches,
-one recursive and one BFS-like.
+In class you came up with two approaches, one recursive and one BFS-like.
 Because we want to flood incrementally
---- first at slr=1, then at slr=2, then at slr=3--- the BFS approach
-will work more efficiently.
+--- first at slr = 1, then at slr = 2, then at slr = 3 --- the BFS approach will work more efficiently.

-#### Flooding at slr=1.
+### Flooding at slr = 1.

 For the initial flood you will want to traverse the boundary of the
 grid, find all points that are _nodata_ and put them in a queue.
 These
 will be the "sources" of the flooding.

-To compute the flooding, you will repeatedly pop a point from the
-queue and check  all its neighbors:
+To compute the flooding, we'll need to keep track of what points have  been visited, and for that we'll use the flooded grid (so it needs to be initialized as _NOT_VISITED_).
+We will repeatedly pop a point from the queue and check  all its neighbors, and push those that are unvisited and flooded to the queue, so that the flood propagates further.

 * if the neighbor has already been visited: there's nothing to do, continue